MoscowSchool45/ekis-auth/readme.md

 - Always says it's connected to Moscow School 45 auth, even if it is connected elsewhere

-- One could still see EKIS full password in http://lk.educom.ru/passwords.html (can be easily solved by hiding this page) AND in every link to a table at http://st.educom.ru (since it has login:password@ perfix).
+- One could still see EKIS full password in http://lk.educom.ru/passwords.html (this link is hidden, but that is kind of not secure) AND in every link to a table at http://st.educom.ru (since it has login:password@ perfix).
 Still have to think of something to fix this one.

 - No logging.